-Cefazolin for Injection USP and Dextrose Injection USP (cefazolin and dextrose for injection) is indicated in the treatment of the following infections due to susceptible organisms:
+Cefazolin for Injection, USP is indicated for the treatment of the following infections when caused by susceptible bacteria.

-Biliary Tract Infections: Due to E. coli, various strains of streptococci, P. mirabilis, and S. aureus.
+Biliary infections due to E. coli, various isolates of streptococci, P. mirabilis, and S. aureus.

-Septicemia: Due to S. pneumoniae, S. aureus (including beta-lactamase-producing strains), P. mirabilis, E. coli.
+Septicemia due to S. pneumoniae, S. aureus, P. mirabilis, and E. coli.

-Endocarditis: Due to S. aureus (including beta-lactamase-producing strains) and S. pyogenes.
+Endocarditis due to S. aureus and S. pyogenes.

 The perioperative use of cefazolin may also be effective in surgical patients in whom infection at the operative site would present a serious risk (e.g., during open-heart surgery and prosthetic arthroplasty).